Skip to content

 What is a Dictionary in Python?

-A dictionary in Python is an unordered collection of key-value pairs.
+A dictionary in Python is an ordered collection of key-value pairs (insertion order is preserved in Python 3.7+).
 Each key in the dictionary maps to a unique value.
 Dictionaries are used to store data in key-value pairs and are very useful for quick lookups and manipulations of data.

 What is the copy() method in Python Dictionaries?

 The copy() method in Python dictionaries creates a shallow copy of the dictionary.
-The new copy of the dictionary is independent of the original dictionary, i.e., changes made to the new copy will not affect the original dictionary, and vice versa.
+The new dictionary is independent at the top level, meaning adding or removing keys in the copy will not affect the original dictionary.
+However, nested mutable objects are shared between both dictionaries.

 How to Use the copy() Method in Python Dictionaries?